shelbynelson/summer-internship/hurwitz-lab-theme-r/Hurwitz-Theme.md

 ## Hurwitz Lab Colors

-The following variable, hurwitz_colors, holds the Hurwitz Lab colors.
+The following variable, `hurwitz_colors`, holds the Hurwitz Lab colors.
 The first eleven colors follow the Hurwitz Lab theme and the last five are random colors in case there is more keys in the data.

      hurwitz_colors <- c("#018d97", "#f5811f", "gold", "#61cddc", "#6a6a6a", "tomato4", "tan", "darkslategray1", "gray20", "gray80", "burlywood4", "red", "yellow", "darkgreen", "blue", "purple")